Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Proofs

 \subsection{Proof of Theorem~\ref{thm:variational-oracle}}

-The proof adapts the oracle inequality derivation to accommodate variational families.
-The key observation is that the Donsker-Varadhan upper bound holds for any distribution in the variational family, even though the supremum is not achieved.
+The proof adapts the oracle inequality to variational families, exploiting the fact that the Donsker--Varadhan upper bound holds for any member of the variational family even though the supremum need not be attained.

 \begin{lem}[Variational DV bound] For any $\rho' \in \mathcal{F}'$ and any $\theta \in \Theta$,

 \end{lem}

 \begin{proof} By Definition~\ref{def:var-softmax},